 At NAAMA Studios, full tattoo removal takes months, not years.
-Our laser technology is gentle on the skin, allowing many of our customers to have laser sessions as regularly as once a week.
+Our Lightsense laser tattoo removal technology is gentle on the skin, allowing many of our customers to have laser sessions as regularly as once a week.
 Others need to wait a little longer between treatments, but rarely longer than three weeks.

 How many sessions you’ll need depends on the characteristics of your tattoo, including:

 - Size of tattoo (the bigger the tattoo, the more time each session will take)

 - Location of tattoo (closer to active blood flow can remove more quickly)

 - Ink colour (some colours fade more quickly than others)

 - Density of ink (thick ink removes slowly as there is more of it)

 - Quality of ink (cheaper inks are consistently tricky to fade)